Yuozarseiph/AdminPanel/README.md

   return <AdminPanel title="Yousef Admin" />;
 }

-That’s it! 🎉
-The panel comes with Dashboard, Orders, Customers, Analytics, and Settings out of the box.
+That’s it! 🎉 The panel comes with Dashboard, Orders, Customers, Analytics, and Settings out of the box.

 🎨 Theming
-Navigate to the Settings tab
+Navigate to the Settings tab.

-Change colors, shadows, and radius with live preview
+Change colors, shadows, and radius with a live preview.

-Switch between light/dark mode anytime
+Switch between light/dark mode anytime.

-Default themes are defined in:
+Default themes are defined in defaultLightTheme and defaultDarkTheme.
-  - defaultLightTheme
-  - defaultDarkTheme

 📸 Screenshots